grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/04 correlation-and-dynamic-data.md

 ### Extracting values/tokens from form fields

-There are primarily two different ways you can choose from when deciding how to handle form submissions.
+You can choose from two different approaches when deciding how to handle form submissions.
 Either you use the higher-level [Response.submitForm([params])](/javascript-api/k6-http/response/response-submitform-params) API or you extract necessary hidden fields etc. and build a request yourself and then send it using the appropriate `http.*` family of APIs, like [http.post(url, [body], [params])](/javascript-api/k6-http/post-url-body-params).